Bria-AI/agent/azure/README.md

 4. Send an email to support@bria.ai
     ```Plain
-    Title - New agent registration for <name you created in BRIA>
+    Title - New agent registration for <organization name you created in BRIA>
     Subject - AWS account id
     ```
 5. **(Important)** - After sending the above information wait for a confirmation email from BRIA before you proceed with the next deployment steps.